v 3.7.web 2025

 The shift to abstract chessmen has traditionally been attributed to religious an-iconism: the prohibition of figurative objects to prevent idolatry.
 However, not only have later figural pieces been found, but per the Met, abstract Persian chessmen are now thought to predate the Islamic conquest.
 Perhaps the adoption of symbolic chessmen were to make them easier to distinguish in games, or cheaper to manufacture?

-Shah and firzan (king and queen) are represented by a large and small throne.
+Shah and firzan (King and Queen) are represented by a large and small throne.
 The fil (elephant, i.e. bishop) is represented with two tusks, the faras (knight) with one and the rukh (chariot, i.e. rook) with a cleft.

 Although they have a simple silhouette, many of these pieces have been found adorned with intricate designs.

 Left, a photo of one side of a chess set.
 The pieces are abstract and pale green.
-Right, a photo showing a close up of a Persian king chessman.
+Right, a photo showing a close up of a Persian King chessman.
 It is made of black jet and is covered in abstract carvings.

 Abstract chessmen.
 Left: One side of the Met's striking, complete 12th Century Persian stonepaste pieces.
 Right: 8th-10th Century shah, made from jet and carved with dot-and circle patterns that were inlaid with red and white pigment.